Dion-Wu/DWAnimation/README.md

 you can change the animation repeat times use this property ```repeatTimes``` default value is 1.

-creat a function like this.
+create a function like this.
 ``` swift
 func pulsingAnimation(repeatTimes: Float, duration: TimeInterval) {
 self.pulsing = Pulsing(position: self.view.center, toRadius: 50, color: UIColor.blue.cgColor)